Family and Parenting Institute: Family Friendly Scheme

 The Family Friendly scheme was launched by the institute in summer 2011 with the aim of making the UK a more family friendly society.
 Public, private and charity sector organisations joining in the scheme take a ‘Family Friendly pledge.’
 They are then given a framework and resources for putting the pledge into action, focusing on customers, staff and services.
 Families themselves are given the opportunity to give feedback, via the scheme's website, on the quality of the service they received.

-Current members include BT Group, easyJet, Barclays, Gatwick Airport, Gingerbread (charity), Fatherhood Institute, Grandparents Plus, Action for Prisoners’ Families, Contact A Family and a number of local Family Information Services.

 Family Friendly Report Cards

 Since 2010, the Family and Parenting Institute has produced a “report card” on the UK's progress towards becoming a family friendly society.
 The 2010 report graded the UK on the following factors: costs of raising a child; maternity and paternity leave; elderly care; work-life balance; child and pensioner poverty; childhood commercialisation; neighbourhoods and green spaces and care of vulnerable children.